douglatornell/randopony-tetra/README.txt

 RandoPony README
 ================

+**This repository has been archived because the BC Randonneurs Cycling Club online event registrations are handled by a different software system now.**
+Please contact @DougLatornell if you see a need for this repository to be re-activated.

 This is a Python 3, Pyramid, SQLAlchemy of implementation of RandoPony, the BC Randonneurs Cycling Club online event registration system.